June 26, 2012

 1 Min read time

-We should carefully evaluate technological interventions and only apply what works.
+We should carefully evaluate technological interventions.

 Kentaro Toyama argues that ICT4D is full of hype and light on impact for one simple reason: rare is the technology that unilaterally solves a problem.
 Technology needs humans, preferably well-intentioned and effective ones, to make an impact on poverty.